so far....

 JJ ACCOMPANIED THEM.
 THE DAY ARRIVED AND BROUGHT US ONE OF THE BEST NIGHTS OF RAW MUSIC WE EVER EXPERIENCED FROM THE BEST EXPONENTS OF BLUECOLLAR RHYTHM AND BLUES IN THE WORLD.
 UTTERLY SUBLIME.

-FUNKIEST JUKE IN ENGLAND
+FUNKIEST JUKE JOINT IN ENGLAND

 (Show 6: Bluefunk club, Poynton, UK, 29.7.17)